NeCTAR-RC/nectarcloud-tier0doco/README.md

 There are heaps and heaps of ways of controlling the look and feel of your content via markdown.
 But Jenkins (we'll talk about him later) will be quite fussy about how your format your markdown.
-So while the best bet is to review the official documentation on [github flavoured markdown](https://help.github.com/articles/github-flavored-markdown/). just be aware, that what you produce will be tightly controlled by Jenkins.
+So while the best bet is to review the official documentation on [GitHub flavoured markdown](https://help.github.com/articles/github-flavored-markdown/). just be aware, that what you produce will be tightly controlled by Jenkins.

 New users may struggle with markdown, because unlike a word processor you don't get to see exactly how your content will appear to readers.
-That's because github renders your markdown into HTML moments before readers see it.
+That's because GitHub renders your markdown into HTML moments before readers see it.
 It's exactly the same as as when writing in other markup languages such as HTML.

-One thing to note is that github flavoured markdown will treat carriage returns in an interesting way.
-Carriage returns are ignored by github unless they come in a pair.
-That means that the carriage return at the end of a line is ignored , but if it is followed immediately by another carraige return at the end of a paragraph, then github will render your text as a paragraph.
+One thing to note is that GitHub flavoured markdown will treat carriage returns in an interesting way.
+Carriage returns are ignored by GitHub unless they come in a pair.
+That means that the carriage return at the end of a line is ignored , but if it is followed immediately by another carraige return at the end of a paragraph, then GitHub will render your text as a paragraph.

 *It is* possible to render your markdown locally, which is invaluable if you're creating content and you do care about how it appears to end users.
 This is